craftcms/docs/docs/4.x/testing/testing-craft/setup.md

 ## Step 1: Install Codeception 3.1 or Higher

-Follow instruction 1 and 2 Codeception's [website](https://codeception.com/quickstart).
+Follow instruction 1 and 2 Codeception’s [website](https://codeception.com/quickstart).
 Ensure you install `codeception/codeception` at `3.1`or higher.

 ::: tip